enkidevs/curriculum/General/Data Structures and Algorithms/dijkstras-algorithm.md

 The algorithm works like this:
 - Assign an *initial node*.
-- For every node, assign a *reference distance* to the initial node[2].
+- For every node, assign `infinity` as the *reference distance* to the initial node[2].
 - Keep track of the unmarked nodes with a *tracking data structure* and mark the *initial node* as current.
 - For the current node, consider all of its unvisited neighbors and calculate their *relative distance*.
-Compare the new distance with the old one (this is where having infinity as the initial value comes in handy): if the new value is smaller, *update* the distance, otherwise keep the old value.
+Compare the new distance with the old one (using `infinity` as the initial, reference value): if the new value is smaller, *update* the distance, otherwise keep the old value.
 - Mark the current node as *visited*, to avoid an infinite loop.
 - If the destination node has been checked[3] or if the smallest distance between the two is infinity[4], stop the algorithm.
 - Else, select the unvisited neighbor of the current node with the *smallest tentative distance*, set it as *current node*, and go back to **4th** step.